StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 ### Remove a FROST-Server deployment

-To remove a FROST-Server deployment, execute
+To remove a FROST-Server deployment, more precisely the Helm release associated to this FROST-Server deployment, execute

     $ helm delete <release name>

-Where `<release name>` is the name of the Helm release associated to the deployment
+Where `<release name>` is the name of the Helm release.

 ## Access to FROST-Server's resources

-Hereafter the list of available FROST-Server's resources when deploying the default Helm configuration:
+Hereafter the list of available FROST-Server's resources when using the [default configuration values](./values.yaml):

 FROST-Server's resource                             | Default access URL
 --------------------------------------------------- | -----------------------